ryedin/site/_posts/2016-08-11-services-over-software.md

 It’s much, much faster to learn how to use mature services than to write new software or to adopt and modify immature software projects.

-I’ve seen good teams struggle to get a single Kuberenetes cluster or Prometheus server figured out in the same time we’ve stood up hundreds of ECS clusters pumping data to CloudWatch Logs.
+I’ve seen good teams struggle to get a single Kubernetes cluster and Prometheus server working reliabiliy in the same time we’ve stood up hundreds of ECS clusters pumping data to CloudWatch Logs.

 ## Minimal Operations

 A year in and I can’t point to a serious Convox outage.

 We’ve certainly helped customers with problems like deploys getting stuck, logs going missing, AMI updates rolling back, and yes app downtime.